Create a Solvent Model

 Define the solvent environment for your quantum-chemical calculation using the fluent builder API.
 Kvantify Qrunch supports two main solvent models:

-Polarizable Continuum Model (PCM): the solvent is treated as a continuous dielectric medium;
+Polarizable Continuum Model (PCM): the solvent is treated as a continuous dielectric medium

 The solvent is used as input when building a molecular configuration.
 For more on this, see Create a MolecularConfiguration.